verifa/ansible-katas/4-roles/README.md

 Try to keep your roles as loosely coupled as possible and avoid adding too many dependencies.
 To control the execution order of roles and tasks, use the import_role or Include_role tasks instead of the classic roles keyword.
 When it makes sense, group your tasks in separate task files for improved clarity and organization.

+include explanation of why they have to hit localhost instead of the host ip. show them they can hit the nginx to see that their set up was successful.

+todo: update post roles yaml, polish yaml, think about role file structure, putting resources into resources folder, etc.